Find Affordable College Courses

 Read More…

-The excellent programs at Northeast Iowa Community College helped the school earn the #3 place on this year’s ranking of the best allied health and medical assisting services schools in Iowa.
+A rank of #3 on this year’s list means Northeast Iowa Community College is a great place for allied health and medical assisting services students.
 NICC is a small public school located in the rural area of Calmar.

 Medical Assisting majors at NICC take out an average of $11,500 in student loans while working on their egree.